bloglovin/furcape/README.md

 ## The Mission

-Provide a service for creating groups with different criterias that users are then segmented into.
-One such criteria could be "member since" or "10% of users".

-## The Architecture

-It feels important to make the system extensible.
-Adding new kinds of criterias should be easy.
-And we should not rely on one single backend for user data.
+Provide a simple interface for defining groups of criteria and test objects against those groups.

 ### Criteria

-A criterion is implemented as an object that provides a function for evaluating a user against it's rules.
+A critera is implemented as an object that provides a function for evaluating a user against it's rules.
 It also has a function that is used to generate the form presented to an admin that creates a group.